naive.bayes {bnlearn} R Documentation

 Note

-Ties in prediction are broken using Bayesian tie breaking, i.e. sampling at random from the tied values.
+Ties in prediction are broken using Bayesian tie breaking, that is, sampling at random from the tied values.
 Therefore, setting the random seed is required to get reproducible results.

 Author(s)